 pivot level for that pair and hop on.
 Remember this is a system that requires you to execute the trade and therefore you are in control of the money management side, don’t be a fool, risk

-only small amounts, some traders like to have an exposure that does not exceed 2-3% of capital!
+only small amounts, some traders like to have an exposure that does not exceed 2-3% of their capital!
 Build some profit before you begin to run with this!
-In the near future we will be supplying a
+In the near future we will be

 About Black Box Trading

 What real roles do computers play in trading today?
 What role did computers play in the recent shifts in the markets and individual shares that have been victim of the over exaggerated

 reaction of poor or bad news of the collapse of Lehman Brothers, Northern Rock, a question lingers: Did the black boxes bring about their fall?
 To many, it’s still unclear if Lehman’s, like so

 many others mortal wounds were self-inflicted or if its death was hastened by a thousand trades.

 There are few companies outside the main investment banks that really invest in quantitative or high-frequency trading.
 The media have built a hype and misunderstanding of the quantitative

 world, they think its computers that manipulate markets, when really its people who do.
 To be clear quantitative trading and its sub genre, high-frequency trading, are good for the markets.

 Such trading strategies create liquidity in the markets and — in the case of high-frequency guys this can stabilize volatility by providing the other side of the trade.
 They buy when there is a